Looking For A Long Lasting Relief Until Your Baby’s Teething Is Over?

 When Can My Baby Start Using Amber Teething Necklace?

-Babies as young as two months old can start wearing an amber teething necklace.
-It is actually recommended to start that young to get baby accustomed to wearing a necklace without biting or tugging at it.
+Babies at the age of two months can start wearing an amber teething necklace.
+It will help get the baby accustomed to wearing a necklace without biting and tugging at it.

-Amber teething necklaces are usually worn until a baby is 3 years old when teething stops.
+Usually, at the age of 3 babies stop wearing it.
+It is time when teething time stops.
 But many little kids like to wear them long after that because they like the way they look.

 My daughter’s teething necklace today remains her favorite ‘girls look’ jewelry.